Movatterモバイル変換

 -o-

-1. used to joinstems intocompound words when a vowel is needed to separate the syllables, for example to prevent contact between voiced and unvoicedobstruents.
+1. Used to joinstems intocompound words when a vowel is needed to separate the syllables, for example, to prevent contact between voiced and unvoicedphonemes.
 Although-o is the nominal ending,-o- is generally used in compounds regardless of the part of speech of the joined elements.

 French